CodeKoshka/SecondYearHealthWeb/README.md

    DROP DATABASE IF EXISTS `hospital_db`;
 When prompted for a password, just press Enter (there isn’t one by default).

-3. Restart your app it will recreate the database automatically if supported.
+3. Restart your VS2022, it will recreate the database automatically if supported.

 💡 Notes
 The project automatically creates the database and tables when first run.

-Designers are outdated.
+Designers are Semi-Outdated.

 The name itself is temporary.